2024-2025 Course Catalog

 a.
 BUEN 150/MUEP 150, Introduction to Arts Management

 b.
-I & E 280/MUSI 280, Entrepreneurial Musician
+I-E 280/MUSI 280, Entrepreneurial Musician

 c.
-6-units in Arts Entrepreneurship electives
+6-units of Arts Entrepreneurship electives

 d.
 6-units of BUEN elective